It Began in 2001

 We originated the Red Dress Party with only 75 friends attending our first party.
 Red Dress Runs and Red Dress House parties happen in communities across the country, but something about this first party was special, and it left us all wanting more.

-2002: So, we did it again on Super Bowl eve!
-This time, 150 guests joined us for more fun and revelry, despite the Winter Blast (minor snowstorm) that year.
+So, organizers did it again on Super Bowl eve!
+This time, 150 guests joined for more fun and revelry, despite the Winter Blast (minor snowstorm) that year.

 The event continues to be presented by Red Dress PDX, a charitable not-for-profit 501(c)(3) organization, which is managed by a volunteer-based board of directors and supported by an army of volunteers and donors.